chagge/launcher/README.md

 * open web-brower download directory to check the file you just downloaded etc.

-After this voice-to-node binding, users can trigger reach the node directly by repeat the corresponding speech command.
+After this voice-to-node binding, users can reach the node directly by repeat the corresponding speech command.

 Why voice tag?
 ---